Government of the Ming dynasty: Eunuchs, members of the imperial family, and officers

-Eunuchs had their own hierarchy based on the same principles as officials, but they were limited to reaching only the rank 4a.
+Eunuchs had their own hierarchy based on the same principles as officials, but they could not advance beyond rank 4a.
 In an effort to control their power, the Hongwu Emperor attempted to limit their influence in the future.
 Initially, there were only 100 eunuchs in the imperial palace, but later the Hongwu Emperor increased their number to 400.
 Under the Yongle Emperor, the number and influence of eunuchs continued to grow, and they were even assigned to other members of the imperial family.
 Despite the Hongwu Emperor's ban on the education of eunuchs, their involvement in politics made it unsustainable, leading to the establishment of a palace school for young eunuchs in 1426.
 The teachers for this school were selected from the Hanlin Academy.

 The number of eunuchs gradually increased, reaching 10,000 in the 1520s.
 The profession of a palace eunuch began to be seen as a means of social advancement, particularly during times of economic crisis.
 During the Wanli era, thousands of eunuchs were recruited in multiple waves to serve in the Forbidden City, (Note: In 1572, 3,250 eunuchs were admitted to the palace, followed by 3,570 in 1578, and an additional 2,000 in 1588, continuing until the end of the dynasty.) leading to a surge in applicants.
 By 1620, there were 20,000 eunuchs on the streets of Beijing, causing concern for the government.
 By the time of the Ming dynasty's downfall in 1644, there were approximately 70,000 eunuchs serving in the palace and an additional 30,000 in other parts of the country.

 The sons of each emperor were granted the title of prince (wang) of a specific territory, which was passed down through the male line.
 The titles given to younger sons of princes, their sons, and so on, decreased in rank.
 This meant that all male descendants of the dynasty's founder held some form of noble title and received a corresponding income from the state treasury.
-By the end of the dynasty's reign, it is estimated that there were around 100,000 descendants, and their appanages placed a significant burden on the state's finances.
-Imperial women and their husbands were also granted titles and income based on their relationship to the emperors.
+By the end of the dynasty, it is estimated that there were around 100,000 descendants, and their appanages placed a significant burden on the state's finances.
+Imperial women and their husbands also received titles and income based on their relationship to the emperors.